Clicking links below will open a full window or an informational popup, so

 any kids' sakes, take your time working at these alternatives!

-2) KEY - Invest several weeks
+2) KEY - Invest several weeks in doing

-in doing Lesson 1 - assess
+in this site - assess

 yourself